coder-KO/Programming-ATmega328P-with-Arduino/README.md

 I will cover two scenarios for Programming ATmega328P
 1) Using external 16 MHz Crystal
-2) Using external 8 MHz Crystal (Recommended for Low Power Application) The circuit diagrams will remain the same (except for the crystal), just a few steps will be different.
+2) Using external 8 MHz Crystal (Recommended for Low Power Application) The circuit diagrams will remain the same (except for the crystal), just a few steps will be different for both procedures.

 Here you can also read some basic information regarding the ATmega328P Microcontroller